-Zeald was formed in late 2000 by three young guys from the small New Zealand town of Mangawhai Heads.
-They had virtually no money but a seemingly-unlimited supply of energy and a determination & boldness that bordered on lunacy.
-Twelve years later, Zeald is one of the largest and fastest growing website design and e-business consultancy companies in New Zealand.
-This is the Zeald story …
+Zeald was formed in 2001 by three young guys from the small New Zealand town of Mangawhai Heads.
+They had practically no money, but a seemingly unlimited supply of energy and determination & boldness that bordered on lunacy.
+More than a decade later, Zeald is the largest website design and digital marketing agencies in New Zealand, and has recently made moves into Australia.
+This is the Zeald story.

 David & Brent Kelly (brothers) and Hamish Braddick (a cousin) all grew up in Mangawhai Heads, a small New Zealand coastal town north of Auckland.
 At the completion of their college schooling, they all left home to undertake tertiary studies in Auckland.

 Hamish, the older of the three, was the first to leave home in 1994 to study a Bachelor of Graphic Design at Auckland’s University of Technology (AUT).
 Following his graduation, Hamish moved to Christchurch for a profitable stint as a T-shirt illustrator before moving to England for an overseas experience as a website designer.
 (Read more about Hamish).

 David and Brent left home a few years after Hamish (1997 & 1998 respectively).
 They studied at Massey University’s Albany Campus, both graduating with a Bachelors of Information Science as some of the highest achieving students in their degrees.
 (Read more about David or more about Brent).

 Following the conclusion of their degrees David & Brent spent the summer season carefully saving their pennies and then convinced Hamish to return home from England to form a new company called Zeald.
 Together they had a total of $15,000 in capital and a journey ahead of them that they knew was going to be nothing short of punishing hard work.
 However, if they had realised just how hard, they might never have had the guts to begin!